 Aquarium: These are great tools for the imagination, as well as being a simulation of a natural ecosystems and the dynamic processes that unfold within it.
 They are particularly popular since they are easily available to interact with inside the comfort of one's home.
 A 20 gallon "long" aquarium has an optimal height/width/depth ratio.
 The aquarium I am setting up is intended to display reproducing animals that display the dynamic transformational processes of life.

 Occupants: These will include guppies, dwarf clawed frogs, freshwater crustaceans like scuds (Gammarus) and ghost shrimp, and a variety of plants (currently Rotala, Ludwigia, hornwort, Java moss, and duckweed).
 There are several things aquarium animals need to survive.
 In particular, caring for the offspring of reproducing animals, like very small fry or tadpoles, can be challenging.
 They may need small live foods like Artemia, Moina, daphnia, green water, and the "aufwuchs" that can grow on submerged surfaces (like Indian almond leaves).
 The fry of livebearers are large compared to most fish however and can usually eat the same food they do.
 But if you stick to the larger adults it should be fairly easy.
+I've added elegant ghost shrimp recently.
+And another tank, of approximately similar size, will have ウーパールーパー (Ambystoma mexicanum).

 Lighting: Lighting is important for planted tanks, which are extremely popular and attractive.
 Many fixtures can cause shadowing in the corners, so pick an LED fixture that will provide the right spectrum of light and reach all your plants, these work well in combination with a full glass canopy, such as the "Finnex Planted+ 24/7 ALC".
 Setting a timer for the lights to be on between 8 to 12 hours per day is best, depending on the home schedule of the viewers.